 Here’s my point: Just because it’s summer and we’ve all gotten plenty of vitamin D and sunshine doesn’t mean you should let that sun fry your brain and do something you’ll regret when you get to age 62 and find out you have to work for a few more years.
 But for any of you who are on track with your long-term goals and are considering a large purchase, please, call me.
 I’ll gladly give the thumbs up to that summer toy if you’re in a good place.
 I want you all to live life to the fullest. #YourBestLife #ForTheYoungerAudience.
 I just don’t want you to make a simple mistake now that could have easily been avoided.

 Now.
-Resume having fun!
+Resume having fun and enjoy the summer!